hileets/social-login-buttons/readme.md

 There are plenty of other packages that display social login buttons but our packkage offers following features.
 1. One Component for all Platforms. **social-login-component** is a web component, it works on all platforms including **Angular, React, Vue Js and Vanilla Javascript**
 2. Lightweight and easy to implement.
 3. Fully customizable.
-Using props, You can set the button to use Material UI design, and remove animation with a minimum code changes.
+Using props, You can set the button to use **Material UI design**, and remove animation with a minimum code changes.

 ## Install
 npm